 No extra info is shared by uidai authority.

-So here’s how ekyc works for Jio at Reliance Digital store:
+So here’s how ekyc works at any bank/outlet store:

 - Next he/she inputs data online with aadhar card no and scan customers finger prints.(this a little takes time)

-- Scan and aadhar card no are sent to uadai server online. (this takes a lot time, govt server we all know)
+- The application scan your credentials with fingerprint and send it to uadai server online. (this takes a lot time, govt server we all know)

-- A response comes in yes or no. If yes then verification approved elso rejected with a unique approval or rejection transaction id.
+- A response comes in yes or no. If yes then verification approved else rejected, both comes with a unique approval or rejection transaction id.

-Still in both the methods photographs are required and most agencies try to cross check with different id or physical presence of person to ensure that no misuse is happening.
+Still in both most agencies try to cross check with different id or physical presence of person to ensure that no misuse is happening.

 Identity can be easily stolen on ekyc verification done with mobile OTP if fraudster has access to other persons mobile phone and knows his aadhar card no.